 5) Range provides access to shooters.
 Requests will be scored and ranked according to the degree to which they provide public access for shooters.
 Ranges that are only open to members score lower than those ranges that are maintained and open to public use for a reasonable fee.
-The maximum number of points is 20.

 6) Proposed project improves accessibility for handicapped shooters.
 Requests will be scored and ranked according to the degree to which the project improves the accessibility of the site for handicapped shooters.

 7) Proposed project enhances the safety of the range.
 Requests will be scored and ranked according to the degree to which they enhance the safety of the range.
 Requests with purposes related to safety improvements rank higher than those whose purpose is not directly related to safety.
-The maximum number of points is 20.

 8) Proposed project mitigates environmental impacts associated with shooting activities.
 Requests will be scored and ranked according to the degree to which environmental impacts associated with existing and proposed shooting activities are minimized.

 9) Proposed project accommodates new or additional types of shooting activities.
 Requests will be scored and ranked according to the degree to which they add new shooting activities to the site (has to be a specifically designated shooting area).